-It was right about this time when I began to question myself on this whole idea.
+First, It was right about this time when I began to question myself on this whole idea.
 Why had we bought a 30 year old vehicle?
 What made us think that driving around the country in a vehicle older than me was a good idea?
 We were barely into the trip before we were getting hot on the highway.
 I had checked fluids and everything.
-I didn’t know what to do.
-I was really starting to get worried.
+I didn’t know what to do and I was really starting to get worried.

 Should we continue the trip?
 What could happen in all of these miles if we are already overheating in the first leg?
 Should we make it back to Hwy 50 and turn around back towards California?
 Bailey and I discussed life and talked options.
 We talked about how hard we had worked to get this far with the van.
 We decided to head to a local park to cook some dinner and, as a bonus, I was able to throw 9 holes of disc golf that was in the same park!

 While at the park, we decided we would continue on with our mission of road tripping while only driving at night time so the temps would be cooler for the van.
 What an idea… we waited at the park a bit longer for sunset before heading out on the last 100 miles or so to make it to Spencer Hot Springs.
 We drove all the way to the hot springs that evening with no problems at all.
 Well, except for the headlights flashing randomly here and there.
 That definitely shouldn’t have been happening.
 Still gotta get that figured out.
 At any rate, the van was running cooler and my nerves were calming.

 We found a better camping spot and reparked the van there.
 We stayed here for about 4 days exploring the area and enjoying the tubs.
 Desert area with loads of sagebrush.
 Pretty much zero trees for shade.
 Amazing deep sunsets.
 We were able to hike to the top of a nearby hill to see the most amazing sunset.
 While waiting for the sunset we observed multiple packs of burrows, the desert donkey, grunting and groaning and drinking from the small goldfish-filled pond.
 I was also able to ride my mountain bike down this hill as a bonus to all of this.
 On top of all of that, we got to hit the hot tub again before tucking into bed for the night.

 After our stint in Spencer Hot Springs, we decided we were having too much fun to call the trip.
 We would push on with the van.
-We had worked to hard to get this far to turn around now.
+The two of us had worked to hard to get this far to turn around now.
 We camped in Austin, NV right up the road from the springs while waiting for a national park pass from my great buddy Dan Deemer.
 Big shouts out to him for riding his bicycle across the USA.
 Read his whole adventure with pictures included here.
 Bob Scott campground was the name of the place, We did have to pay $10 for the 2 nights we were there but we were able to use their toilets and refill our water jugs.

 It was a great time hanging out in the desert, but it was hot and we were ready for some new scenery and for our first National Park of the trip.
-Great Basin National Park, the only national park in Nevada, is where we were headed.
+Finally, Great Basin National Park, the only national park in Nevada, is where we were headed.
 We packed everything back in the van exactly where it belongs, hit the local gas station to fuel up, and hit the highway!